MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 - **Azure DNS**.
 Either Azure DNS or another public DNS service will need to be configured to resolve the request for this host name to the Azure Front Door service.

 - **Azure Front Door**.
 Azure Front Door is configured with this same host name and a certificate signed by a certificate authority for this host name.
-Front door is also configured with multiple origins for the requests, one per region you want to deploy your application to.
+Azure Front Door is also configured with multiple origins for the requests, one per region you want to deploy your application to.
 Each origin is pointing to an Application Gateway in this region.
 Azure Front Door service can use multiple load balancing configurations to forward the request to one region or the other.
-Currently the solution is configured with an equal weight load balancing rule between the two regions.
+The sample deployment available for download is configured with an equal weight load balancing rule between the two regions.

 - **Application Gateway**.
 Each region you want to deploy to will have an Application Gateway configured with a Web Application Firewall.
 The Web Application Firewall will only allow incoming calls from your specific Azure Front Door service.
 The Application Gateway is also configured with the same host name, which is backed by a certificate from a well known certificate authority.
 In each region, the Application Gateway will send the call to the Azure Spring Apps load balancer.
 The Application Gateway is optional in this setup.
 Take a look at the [alternatives](#alternatives) for this setup, where an architecture with only one reverse proxy is described.

 - **Azure Spring Apps**.
 Azure Spring Apps will be deployed inside a virtual network, in each region.
 Incoming calls to the Azure Spring Apps load balancer are only allowed from the Application Gateway.
 Azure Spring Apps is where your application workload will run.

 - **MySQL Server**.
 As a database in this setup we're using Azure MySQL Server, however any database would be ok for data storage.
-Do note that data syncing may also be needed by your application, this architecture won't describe data sychonisation.
+Do note that data syncing may also be needed by your application, this architecture won't describe data sychronisation.
 You should double check with the data service of your choice what the best setup would be for syncing the data between regions.
 Another option would be using Azure Cosmos DB as a backend for storing data with multi master write enabled.

 - **Key Vault**.
 Key Vault is used in this architecture to store both the application secrets and certificates.
 Application secrets are used by the microservices running in Azure Spring Apps.
 The certificate is used by Azure Spring Apps, Application Gateway and Azure Front Door service to provide the host name preservation.